-- All assignments will be submitted and graded on CUHK Blackboard.
-You can view your grades and submit regrade requests here as well. - Late assignments will receive a grade of 0. - Write your COMPLETE name and student ID number legibly on the cover sheet (otherwise we will not take any responsibility for your assignments).
-Please write your answers using a black or blue pen, NOT any other color or a pencil. - Write your solutions on A4 white paper.
+- Write your solutions on A4 white paper or use an iPad or other similar device to present your answers and submit a digital form via Gradescope.
 Please do not use any colored paper and make sure that your written solutions are a suitable size (easily read).
-Failure to comply with these instructions will result in a 10-point deduction. - Show all work for full credit.
+Please be aware that you can only use a ball-point pen to write your answers for any exams. - Show all work for full credit.
 In most cases, a correct answer with no supporting work will NOT receive full credit.
 What you write down and how you write it are the most important means of your answers getting good marks on this homework.
 Neatness and organization are also essential.